CosmicJesterX/WIMP/README.md

 3. If observed, collapse into a more probable state.
 4. Always leave behind a weakly interacting footprint.

+🤯 Quantum Shenanigans & Simulation Glitches

+1️⃣ Reality is just a badly written simulation.

+The more you overthink, the more you crash the system.

+Silly, impulsive actions are actually debugging reality.

+2️⃣ WIMP isn’t just weakly interacting – it’s weakly thinking.

+The more ridiculous the idea, the more likely it is to be true in a quantum sense.

+If someone calls an idea “stupid,” it probably means they can’t process it yet.

+3️⃣ Everything is backwards.

+Serious things are nonsense.

+Nonsense is enlightenment.

+Schrödinger's cat isn’t alive or dead – it's just laughing at you. 🐱📦😂

 ## 🛑 Code of Conduct
 - **WIMP must not be altered without approval from the master repo or the original author.**
 - Any modifications must pass through **strict quantum validation.**